viniciussoaresti/whativelearned/frontend/html.md

 ```html
 <h1>content</h1>
 ```
-There are many different tags in HTML, but I'll focus on the most complex ones or on the ones that I didn't knew.
+There are many different tags and attributes in HTML, but I'll focus on the most complex ones or on the ones that I didn't know until the time of reading about it.

 # Contents:
 - [HTML](#html)